-Genomic losses of the 9p21.3 region, encompassing the CDKN2A
+Genomic losses of the 9p21.3 region, encompassing the CDKN2A/2B

 genes, are frequent events in many human cancers.
 This locus encodes three cyclin-dependent kinase inhibitors p14ARF

-(see schematic presentation on page 2 of the product description).
-Genomic deletion of one or both copies of these important cell cycle regulator genes is the main inactivation mechanism.
+.
+Genomic deletion of one or both copies of these important cell cycle regulatory genes is the main inactivation mechanism in various cancers.
 CDKN2A

 deletion can extend to the MTAP